 Magazzino Italian Art, New York, Casa Italiana Zerilli-Marimò at NYU and Magazzino Arte Moderna, Rome, are pleased to announce Marango, Sicilian artist Alessandro Piangiamore’s first solo exhibition in the United States, curated by Vittorio Calabrese.

-Opening on May 1st, 2018, at Casa Italiana Zerilli-Marimò, Marango will feature 14 pieces from the series Ieri Ikebana, La cera di Roma, Belvedere, and Primavera Piangiamore, as well as a new site-specific work from the artist's open-ended project, Tutto il vento che c'è (All the Wind that Blows).
+Opening on May 1st through June 14, 2018 at Casa Italiana Zerilli-Marimò, Marango will feature 14 pieces from the series Ieri Ikebana, La cera di Roma, Belvedere, and Primavera Piangiamore, as well as a new site-specific work from the artist's open-ended project, Tutto il vento che c'è (All the Wind that Blows).

-The artist will be present for the opening reception, which will be held on Tuesday, May 1st from 6pm to 8pm, preceded by the presentation of the exhibition catalogue, published by Magazzino and designed by Waterhouse Cifuentes, at 5:30pm in the charming setting of Casa Italiana’s garden.
+The artist will be present for the opening reception, which will be held on Tuesday, May 1st from 6pm to 8pm, preceded by the presentation of the artist’s first monography Alessandro Piangiamore (published by NERO, Rome) at 5:30pm, in the charming setting of Casa Italiana’s garden.

 In this latest exhibition, Alessandro Piangiamore places the works in dialogue with each other in composite installations, proposing a new reading of their visual impact and their reciprocal meanings.
 Through the use of materials easily found in everyday life, as well as an inclination to give up control over the physical result in favor of the idea, the artist draws upon the lexicon of his predecessors associated with Arte Povera.